Finishing the Hat (Desperate Housewives): Plot

-During a poker game, before Susan's departure, the girls vow that this will not be their last poker game, but as Mary Alice reveals via voice-over, it turns out to be.
-Lynette and Tom move to New York, where Lynette works as a CEO; they move into a penthouse apartment overlooking Central Park and spend the rest of their lives happily together with their six grandchildren.
-Gaby and Carlos start a personal shopping website that leads to a show on the Home Shopping Network, and they move to a mansion in California.
-Bree marries Trip and they move to Louisville, where Bree becomes a member of the Kentucky state legislature.
+During a poker game, before Susan's departure, the four women vow that this will not be their last poker game, but as Mary Alice reveals via voice-over, it turns out to be.
+Lynette moves to New York with Tom and becomes a CEO; they move into a penthouse apartment overlooking Central Park and end up having six grandchildren.
+Gabrielle and Carlos start a personal shopping website that leads to her own show on the Home Shopping Network, and they move into a mansion in California.
+Bree marries Trip and they move to Louisville, where Bree becomes a member of the Kentucky State Legislature.